wilsonify/wilsonify.github.io/content/recipes/BISCUITS AND GRAVY23.md

 bitches simmer until they are tender and kinda falling apart, about 40 minutes.
 Prep everything

-else while you wait or you can do this shit the night before and refrigerate.
+else while you wait or you can do this    the night before and refrigerate.

 2 In a small skillet, sauté the onion in the olive oil over medium heat until golden around the